aakash-priyadarshi/Trading-bot-model/README.md

   <img src="https://your-image-hosting-service.com/ai-trading-bot-ml-demo.gif" alt="AI Trading Bot ML Demo" width="600"/>
 </p>

+> **Note**: The AI Trading Bot logo and demo images used in this README are AI-generated and the exclusive property of Aakash Priyadarshi.
+These images may not be used, reproduced, or distributed without explicit permission from the owner.

 This repository contains the machine learning service component of the AI Trading Bot project.
 It provides stock price predictions using Azure Machine Learning and handles data preparation for the model.

 ## 🔗 Related Repositories